Railroads fight with unions in court over vaccine mandates

 Federal judges have yet to rule on any of these lawsuits related to the railroads' vaccine requirements.

 BNSF, Norfolk Southern and Union Pacific are three of the largest U.S. railroads.
-A spokeswoman for the fourth major U.S. railroad, CSX, said officials there are still weighing whether to impose a vaccine mandate in response to the executive order but they are encouraging employees to get the shots.
+Spokeswomen for two other major major U.S. railroads, CSX and Kansas City Southern, said officials at those railroads are still considering whether to impose vaccine mandates in response to the executive order, but both railroads are encouraging employees to get the shots.